BillRaymond/agile-in-action-minima/_posts/2023-12-12-becoming-a-great-un-manager.md

 ### [00:01:37] Understanding Agile and Agility

 **Bill Raymond:** We're going to talk about two core topics today.
-One of them is the cost of management and the other is managing in the context of what you call and refer to as unmanaged.
+One of them is the cost of management and the other is managing in the context of what you call and refer to as UNMANAGED.
 Before we get into that, I always like to ask the question, what is agile and agility mean to you?

 **Jack Skeels:** Wow.
 It's, that's, we could do a whole podcast on that one, of course, and you do all the time, right?
 I, I think those are two, two very different ideas, and even Agile, I do a lot about this in the book, is that we use overloaded words a lot, and Agile is one of those, right?
 Agile means anything from classic software Agile to Doing things that kind of look like software agile, even if it's not the right thing to do, or saying that you're doing agile when you're not really doing it, there's a whole gamut.